tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 6. Instructor Do: Review Group Dynamics (10 min)

-In this section, review the Group Dynamics activity by completing a dry walk-through of the solution.
+In this section, review the Group Dynamics activity by completing a dry walkthrough of the solution.
 End by asking a series of review questions to test students' understanding.

 **Files:**